 A: Object Storage users are distinct from Lumen Cloud users, but all reside under Lumen Cloud accounts.
 A Lumen Cloud user may create multiple Object Storage users that have different access to their buckets.
 For example, you can create "application users" that a web application uses to retrieve objects from buckets.

 Q: What kind of data belongs in Object Storage?

 A: Object Storage is for key-value data.
 It is a schema-less repository that can store large objects (up to 5 TB) and is perfect for archive data, Microsoft Office documents, and more.

 A: Data stored in an Object Storage region is stored in a highly available, fault tolerant way.
 When data is stored, it is written to a data center where it is stored in an industry standard, highly redundant method.
 Data is also replicated to an additional data center in the same region where it is again stored using the same redundant method.
 This combination of redundancy and replication yields a robust, always-on Object Storage solution.

 Q: How do I interact with Object Storage?

-A: Bucket Administrators can use the CenturyLink Cloud Control Portal to create users, create buckets, and secure buckets.
+A: Bucket Administrators can use the Lumen Cloud Control Portal to create users, create buckets, and secure buckets.
 Object users and developers have their choice of numerous best-of-breed tools for interfacing with objects.

-Q: So what exact do I do in the Control Portal vs. 3rd party tools?
+Q: What can I do in the Control Portal vs. 3rd party tools?

 A: The following breakdown explains what is available in the Control Portal and what you should use 3rd party tools for: